Defend time theft allegations

 What Are the Penalties for Time Theft?

 The criminal penalties for time theft correspond with those applicable under theft laws, with potential exacerbation due to the violation of employer trust.
-People found guilty of this crime might face jail, fines, or both.
+People found guilty of this crime might face incarceration, fines, or both.

 The punishment for theft offences are outlined in section 334 of the Criminal Code.
-Where an individual is convicted of theft over $5,000, they will face a maximum of ten years in prison where the Crown proceeds by indictment.
+Where an individual is convicted of theft over $5,000, they will face a maximum penalty of ten years in prison where the Crown proceeds by indictment.
 Where the Crown proceeds by summary conviction, the accused will face a maximum of two years less a day in jail and/or up to a $5,000 fine.
 Where an individual is convicted of theft under $5,000, they will face a maximum of two years in jail where the Crown proceeds by indictment, and a maximum of two years less a day in jail and/or up to a $5,000 fine where the Crown proceeds summarily.

 Further, those found to have committed time theft are likely to be terminated from their position.
 Being terminated can have long-term repercussions on the accused’s career and prospective employment.